staabm/staabm.github.io/draft.md

 These numbers were crunched with a small tool: [staabm/oss-contribs](https://github.com/staabm/oss-contribs)

-I just decided to make this tool available for anyone, so you can generate your own statistics.
+I just decided to make this tool **available for anyone**, so you can generate your own statistics.

 ## simple contributions statistics generator